Victoria line: Post-opening

-On 23 January 2014, during upgrade work at Victoria, construction workers accidentally penetrated the signalling room of the Victoria line and flooded it with quick-drying concrete, leading to the suspension of services south of Warren Street.
+On 23 January 2014, during upgrade work at Victoria, construction workers accidentally penetrated the signalling room of the Victoria line and flooded it with quick-setting concrete, leading to the suspension of services south of Warren Street.
 Services resumed the following day after sugar was used to slow the setting of the concrete and make it easier to shovel out.

 A 24-hour Night Tube service on Friday and Saturday nights, due to start in September 2015 on the entire line, was delayed because of strike action.
 The service began in August 2016, with trains running at 10-minute intervals on the whole line.

 Design

 Every Victoria line station, apart from Pimlico and Blackhorse Road, was built as an interchange and several stations were rearranged to allow for cross-platform interchange with the line.
 In some stations, the Victoria line platforms were built on either side of the existing arrangement; in others, the Victoria line uses the older platforms and the existing line was diverted onto a new alignment.
 All platforms on the line are 132.6 m long.
 The line has hump-backed stations to allow trains to store gravitational potential energy as they slow down and release it when they leave a station, providing an energy saving of 5% and allowing trains to run 9% faster.

 The stations were originally tiled in blue and grey, each decorated with tiled motifs in seating recesses for identification.
 Some motifs were puns; the image for Brixton, for instance, was a ton of bricks.
 During construction of the first stage of the Jubilee line in 1979, the motifs on Green Park station were replaced by others matching the design for the Jubilee line platforms.

 In late 2010 and 2011, platform humps were installed on all Victoria line stations except Pimlico to provide step-free access to trains.
 The project was in accordance with the Rail Vehicle Accessibility (Non Interoperable Rail System) Regulations 2010 and the Disability Discrimination Act 1995.
 The Victoria line humps resemble the Harrington Hump, a type of ramp being installed on some mainline stations, but are of a masonry construction.